apigee-labs/rapier/README.md

 produce specifications that describe higher quality APIs. \[1\]

 Rapier takes a data-oriented approach to API design, which fits the model of REST and the world-wide-web.
 If your mental model of a web API is network of HTTP resources identified and located using URLs, you should be confortable with Rapier.
-If your model of a web API consists of 'end-points' with 'parameters' (i.e. a more traditional service-oriented model), you may find the Rapier approach does not fit with your mental model.
+If you think of a web API as a set of 'end-points' with 'parameters' (i.e. a more traditional service-oriented model), you may find the Rapier approach does not fit with your mental model.

 You specify an API with Rapier by specifying, in a YAML file, the entities and relationships that describe the resources of the API.
 The details of the API's